Usage guide: Hard reset troubleshooting

 Inside the ticket, there will be a work note detailing the specific hard reset events collected by the remote action.

 Below is an example of steps to resolve a hard reset due to a frozen device.
 Here the workflow checks the device manufacturer.
-For Dell, Lenovo or HP devices, it performs a remote action that checks for pending critical driver updates that often cause devices to freeze.
+For Dell or HP devices, it performs a remote action that checks for pending critical driver updates that often cause devices to freeze.
 If it detects pending updates, it performs another remote action to install those pending updates.
 This information is then entered into a support ticket.
 Otherwise, the ticket is amended to indicate that there are no critical driver updates pending.

 RELATED TOPICS